The Kapil Sharma Show Team Celebrates As Show Bags 6 ITA Awards; Bharti & Kapil Go Missing!

 He also shared another picture and captioned it, "As an actor I try and execute the Superlative Writing to the best of my ability.
 Thanks @bharat_shutterlust @vanky1 @anukalpgoswami and all the other brilliant talents who have ever written for me.
 Thanks again 🤗."

-Kapil Sharma’s Adorable Wish For His Wife Ginni
+Kapil Sharma’s Adorable Wish For Wife Ginni

 For those who are wondering where Kapil Sharma was during the celebration, we assume that he was busy with his wife Ginni Chatrath, as it was her birthday.
 Sharing an adorable picture, the comedian wished his wife and wrote, "Happy bday my best friend @ginnichatrath 🎂n now soon to be my baby's mother 😍 lots of love n blessings 🤗thank u so much for everything ❤️😇 #happybirthday #love #celebrations #cake 🎁🍦🎈🎂🎈🧿."